-NESiGate / NetEx/IP
+NetEx/IP via TNP

-The NetEx/IP program resides as either LAN Offload or Channel Offload software running in the NESiGate adapter.
-Only the Hxx7IP NetEx Requester user interface program resides on the host.
-In this implementation, H267IP the Compaq OpenVMS TCP/IP product, or H367IP the HP Guardian TCPIP product, is used for transport of NetEx requests and buffers between the H267IP (or H367IP) host and the NESiGate adapter or the TNP NetEx.
+The NetEx/IP program may reside in another host running TNP.
+Only the Hxx7IP NetEx Requester user interface program resides on the local host.
+In this implementation, H267IP the OpenVMS TCP/IP product, or H367IP the HP Guardian TCPIP product, is used for transport of NetEx requests and buffers between the H267IP (or H367IP) host and the TNP NetEx.